On Tilted Losses in Machine Learning: Theory and Applications: TERM: Properties and Interpretations

-\end{theorem} Hence, by increasing $t$ for a small amount of value around $t=0$, it is possible to trade off between optimizing the average loss vs. reducing variance, allowing the solutions to potentially achieve a better bias-variance trade-off for generalization~\citep{maurer2009empirical,bennett1962probability,hoeffding1994probability}.
-We use this property to achieve better generalization in classification in Section~\ref{sec:experiments}.
+\end{theorem} Note that $\widehat{\var}_\tau$ is $\tau$-tilted empirical variance defined in Eq.~\eqref{eq: t_tilted_variance}.
+Hence, for any $t$, the $t$-tilted empirical variance among $N$ losses will decrease if we increase $t$ by a small value.
+When $\tau=0$, $\widehat{\var}_\tau$ reduces to standard empirical variance.
+In particular, Theorem~\ref{thm: variance-reduction} states that the empirical variance of the loss vector decreases if $t$ is chosen to be a small positive value.} Therefore, it is possible to trade off between optimizing the average loss vs. reducing variance, allowing the solutions to potentially achieve a better bias-variance trade-off for generalization~\citep{maurer2009empirical,bennett1962probability,hoeffding1994probability}. {At a high level, this property is consistent with and extends the approximation of TERM mentioned by~\citet[Section V.A]{liu2019deep}, which approximates TERM as the empirical risk regularized with variance of the loss at $t=0$.} We {rely on} this property to achieve better generalization in classification in Section~\ref{sec:experiments}.

 In addition to empirical variance across all losses, there are other related distribution uniformity measures.
 In Theorem~\ref{thm: uniform_gradient_weights} below, we also prove that entropy of the weight distribution at solution $\breve{\theta}(t)$ tilted by $\tau$ close to $t$ is increasing with $t$, which indicates that larger $t$'s encourages more uniform solutions measured via entropy.